RTG Working Group L. Dunbar

 servers available in other Cloud DCs because the failing

-(routing) layer, resulting in loss of performance.
+layer, resulting in suboptimal performance.

-The Local DNS resolver becomes the unit of traffic management.
+- Inflexible traffic control: The Local DNS resolver becomes the

-This requires DNS to receive periodic updates of the network
+periodic updates of the network condition, which can be

 One method to mitigate the problems listed above is to use anycast